SummerSlam (2004)

-The 2004 SummerSlam was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
+The 2004 SummerSlam was a professional wrestling pay-per-view (PPV) event produced by the American promotion World Wrestling Entertainment (WWE).
 It was the 17th annual SummerSlam and took place on August 15, 2004, at the Air Canada Centre in Toronto, Ontario, Canada, held for wrestlers from the promotion's Raw and SmackDown! brand divisions.
+It was held during the 2004 Summer Olympics in reference to the promotional poster.
+This was the second SummerSlam to take place outside of the United States, after the 1992 event in London, England.

 Nine matches were contested at the event, including one on the Sunday Night Heat pre-show.
-It was held during the 2004 Summer Olympics in Athens in reference to the promotional poster.

-The main match on the Raw brand was Chris Benoit versus Randy Orton for the World Heavyweight Championship, which Orton won by pinfall after performing an RKO.
-The predominant match on the SmackDown! brand was John "Bradshaw" Layfield (JBL) versus The Undertaker for the WWE Championship, which JBL won after Undertaker was disqualified.
+The main match on the Raw brand was Chris Benoit defending the World Heavyweight Championship against Randy Orton, which Orton won by pinfall after performing an RKO, becoming the youngest world champion in WWE history at the age of 24.
+The predominant match on the SmackDown! brand was John "Bradshaw" Layfield (JBL) versus The Undertaker for the WWE Championship, which JBL won to retain after The Undertaker was disqualified.
 The featured matches on the undercard included Kurt Angle versus Eddie Guerrero and Triple H versus Eugene.

 Production

 Background

 The event was held at the Air Canada Centre in Toronto, Ontario, Canada.

-SummerSlam is an annual professional wrestling pay-per-view (PPV) produced every August by World Wrestling Entertainment (WWE) since 1988.
-Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, referred to as the "Big Four".
+SummerSlam is an annual professional wrestling pay-per-view (PPV) event produced every August by the American promotion World Wrestling Entertainment (WWE) since 1988.
+Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and Survivor Series, referred to as the "Big Four".
 It has since become considered WWE's second biggest event of the year behind WrestleMania.
-The 2004 event was the 17th SummerSlam and featured wrestlers from the Raw and SmackDown! brands.
-It was scheduled to be held on August 15, 2004, at the Air Canada Centre in Toronto, Ontario, Canada.
+The 17th SummerSlam was scheduled to be held on August 15, 2004, at the Air Canada Centre in Toronto, Ontario, Canada and featured wrestlers from the Raw and SmackDown! brands.
+The event was held during the 2004 Summer Olympics and it was the second SummerSlam to take place outside of the United States, after the 1992 event in London, England.